pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/DefiningYourSchema.md

 }
 ```

-When querying against a UUID column with a Swift UUID, you will need to explicitly bundle up the
+When querying against a UUID column with a custom representation, you will need to explicitly bundle
-Swift UUID into the appropriate representation to use various query helpers.
-This can be done using
+the Swift UUID up into the appropriate representation to use various query helpers.
+This can be done
-the `#bind` macro:
+using the `#bind` macro:

 ```swift
 Reminder.where { $0.id != #bind(reminder.id) }